Approximation of high quantiles from intermediate quantiles: A simple high quantile estimator

-To demonstrate the potential of the alternative regularity condition for estimation of high quantiles, this section introduces quantile estimators closely related to the log-GW and GW approximations (\ref{eq:logGW_tailmodel}) and (\ref{eq:GW_tailmodel}) and presents consistency results.
+To demonstrate the potential of the alternative regularity condition for estimation of high quantiles, this section introduces a quantile estimator closely related to the log-GW approximation (\ref{eq:logGW_tailmodel}) and presents consistency results.